A step-by-step guide to managing an HRMS implementation

 A smooth HRMS go-live is a sign of a well-run implementation project and you’ll need to consider what support to have in place for ‘D-Day’.
-Remember that first impressions last and that this is the first impression users will have of the HRMS as a useful tool.
-(Or otherwise!)
-Plan to have a variety of support available, including process guides, automatic notifications and reminders to prompt key tasks, super-users (i.e. experts who can help their colleagues), and of course, IT technical support.
+Remember that first impressions last and that this is the first impression users will have of the HRMS as a useful tool (or otherwise!)

 8. Post go-live challenges

 If you think it’s all over after go-live then I’m sorry to disappoint you!
 Check in with your technical people and stakeholder contacts to get a true picture of how things are working, and what practical concerns or bugs are cropping up.
 Think about:

 - Is the new HRMS functioning as expected?

 - If errors are occurring, are they within the expected margins?
 And, are they solvable?

 - How does data integrity stack up against expectations?

 - Is the system working with other integrated databases and systems as planned?

 - What ‘quick wins’ are emerging?
 (And can you announce them so that you have some early positive news to give out?)

 - Are there any fresh training gaps becoming obvious?